What is Jimmy Goldstein's net worth?

 The home was designed from the inside out, and the exterior structure is built directly into the surrounding landscape in such a way that it is an extension of the environment around the home.
 Rather than leveling the surrounding rocks and vegetation, a practice that is common in most building projects, Lautner absorbed the landscape into the design itself, solving any structural issues through architectural adaptations as he went along.
 The result is a truly striking and one-of-a-kind home.
 The house has five bedrooms, four and a half bathrooms, and a living room that opens out onto a large terrace.

 When the home was first constructed, the living room and the outdoor terrace were only separated by forced air.
 There was no actual wall.
-The original structure also feature windows that looked directly into the pool behind the house.
-This allowed Mrs. Sheats to keep an eye on her children in the pool, while she worked in her studio, which was below ground level.
+The original structure also features windows that look directly into the pool behind the house.
+This allowed Mrs. Sheats to keep an eye on her children in the pool while she worked in her studio, which was below ground level.

-with the goal of restoring and improving it.
-He paid $185,000 in 1972.
+He paid $182,000 in 1972 for the home.
 That's the same as around $1.3 million today.
-If the home was ever offered for sale today, which is no longer possible as we'll explain in a moment, the Sheats-Goldstein residence would easily be worth well over $100 million.
+In the 1990s, he paid $800,000 for the home next door.
+He proceeded to demolish that property and replace it with an entertainment complex that features a tennis court on the surface level and a nightclub/office on the underground level.
+The entertainment complex wasn't complete until 2016.
+If the home was ever offered for sale today, which is no longer possible, as we'll explain in a moment, the Sheats-Goldstein residence would easily be worth well over $50 million.

-To salvage the decaying mansion, after buying the mansion Jimmy re-hired John Lautner to expand on the original design, and over the course of the next 20 years, they did their best to make the house as perfect as they could.
+To salvage the decaying mansion, after buying the mansion, Jimmy re-hired John Lautner to expand on the original design, and over the next 20 years, they did their best to make the house as perfect as they could.
 Jimmy would later say in an interview:

 Over time he also acquired nearby lots to create a four-acre private jungle in the middle of prime Beverly Hills.